-Today I was messaged a photo by a friend; it was of her six-year-old son on the winners’ dais at his swimming carnival.
+Today I was sent a photo by a friend; it was of her six-year-old son on the winners’ dais at his swimming carnival.
 I rang the young man to offer my congratulations but he informed me that he didn’t win anything.
-All the kids got their photo taken on the podium.
-Apparently everyone was a winner.
+All the kids got their photos taken on the podium.
+Apparently, everyone was a winner.
 So, all the kids got to feel what it’s like to win.
 None of them got to experience what it’s like to lose.

 - “Harden up and get on with it.”
 These people believe that failing makes you tougher regardless of circumstance.

 - “The longer we can spare kids from the negative experience of failing, the better.”
-This group believes that negative experiences can spiral into low self-esteem and resistance about trying new things.
+This group believes that negative experiences can spiral into low self-esteem and resistance to trying new things.

 There doesn’t seem to be a lot of middle ground in this debate and there are a lot of sweeping generalisations.